jergra/nextjs-appwrite/readme.txt

     by Hitesh Choudhary

-This is an authentication app built with nextjs 13, mongoDB, tailwind, nodemailer, appwire.
+This is an authentication app built with nextjs 13, mongoDB, tailwind, nodemailer, appwrite.

 start:
     npm run dev